How to Upload More Files to NotebookLM? File Size and Upload Limits (2026)

 Method 2: Combine Files Before Upload

-Merge related documents into single files before uploading to maximize your available source slots.
-This method works particularly well for PDF documents and text files that cover similar topics or themes.
+Merge related documents into single files before uploading to stretch your source slots.
+This works well for PDFs and text files on similar topics.

-Copy and paste content directly into NotebookLM as text sources when automatic uploads are not possible.
-This method works well for web content, video transcripts, and other online materials like youtube video transcripts.
+Copy and paste content straight into NotebookLM as text sources when an upload is not possible.
+This works well for web content and video transcripts.

 - Copy YouTube transcripts as dedicated text sources